Sub-principles

 AAM Position:

-- Discrete spectral lines from discrete planetrons in electron planes
+- Discrete spectral lines arise from discrete planetrons in electron planes

 - Orbitrons and planetrons are actual orbiting bodies